Okidaii/nim_blueprint/README.md

 ## Notes

 This version stops at protein structure preparation and GROMACS energy minimization.
-For drug discovery, the next stages would typically be docking, ligand screening, longer MD, and binding energy analysis.